Need a New Job? Find It Here!

 Stability

 For critical, long-term projects, many users prefer open-source software to proprietary software.
-As the programmers share open-source software freely, consumers who rely on the software to perform vital tasks will guarantee that their tools will not vanish or fall apart if their original developers stop working with them.
+As programmers share open-source software freely, consumers who rely on the software to perform vital tasks will guarantee that their tools will not vanish or fall apart if their original developers stop working with them.
 Furthermore, open-source software appears to be built in and run according to open standards.

 Security

 Some people like open source software because they believe it’s safe and secure.
-Since anyone can access and change open-source software, anyone can find and fix errors or omissions which the original writers of a program may have overlooked.
-Because many programmers are willing, without requiring permission from the original developers, to work on an open-source software kit, they can patch, update and upgrade open-source software faster than proprietary software.
+Since anyone can access and change open-source software, anyone can find and fix errors or omissions that the original writers of a program may have overlooked.
+Because many programmers are willing, without requiring permission from the original developers, to work on an open-source software kit, they can patch, update, and upgrade open-source software faster than proprietary software.

 Training